Overview

 • Cross Network: This is the core of DCN, explicitly applying feature crossing at each layer, where the highest polynomial degree increases with layer depth.
 The cross network layers efficiently capture feature interactions by combining linear transformations, feature interactions, and residual connections.
 The following figure shows the \((i + 1)^{th}\) cross layer.

-• Deep Network: A traditional feedforward multilayer perceptron (MLP), consisting of fully-connected layers that use weights, biases, and non-linear activation functions to learn abstract representations and complex patterns in the data.
+• Deep Network: A traditional deep feed-forward network, consisting of fully-connected layers that use weights, biases, and non-linear activation functions to learn abstract representations and complex patterns in the data.

 • DCN Combination: The deep and cross networks are combined to form DCN.
-This can be done either by stacking a deep network on top of the cross network (stacked structure) or placing them in parallel (parallel structure), as shown in the figure below.
+This can be done either by placing them in parallel, as shown in the figure below.

 \[x_{l+1} = b_{l+1} + W\cdot x_l\]